chklauser/prx/index.markdown

 title: Messing around with syntax and semantics&hellip;
 slug: home
 ---
 &hellip;and see what happens.
-An experiment in language design an implementation.
+An experiment in language design and implementation.

     function main() {
       println("Hello World");